Matvey Dmitriev-Mamonov: Military service

 On 19/31 August the regiment comprised 56 commissioned officers, 59 petty officers, and 186 men, but had only 81 horses.
 Though the regiment had no part in any battles, it was used to keep up law and order during the army's retreat from Moscow and the crossing of the Moskva River at the Dorogomilovsky gate.
 Dmitriev-Mamonov himself was awarded for his courage at Tarutinsk and Malojaroslavl the "golden sword for courage".

 As a consequence of the regiment's redeployment at Yaroslavl province, the loss of the ammunition bought at Moscow, and the pillage of Mamonov's villages the raising of the regiment was further delayed.
 At the beginning of January 1813 ten squadrons contained 60 commissioned officers, 96 petty officers, and 389 cossacks.

 On 12/24 March 1813 the First Cossack Regiment was reorganised into the Uhlan Regiment Count M.A.
 Mamonov, with 6 squadrons; he himself was made its chief and promoted major-general.
 In April the regiment was redeployed at Serpukhov, but during the summer it saw action.
 "The count was always conceited, but these accolades brought him over the brink.
 Furthermore he was never trained as a soldier and did not possess any of the necessary skills to lead a regiment.
 Irregularities and misunderstandings occurred.
 Even before the final deployment of the regiment he fought a duel with one of his staff officers, probably Tolbuchin", Prince Vyazemsky observed.

 In 1814 the regiment saw action and reached Fort-Louis in France.
-The regiment leader in his youthful inexperience failed to uphold the discipline among his men (already at the deployment of the regiment at Yaroslavl his cossacks had been nicknamed "mamma’s boys" instead of "Mamonov’s boys", and due to rioting an inquiry had been opened at Serpukhov); clashes with the Austrian allies and the local population occurred; a German village was burned down.
+The regiment leader in his youthful inexperience failed to uphold the discipline among his men (already at the deployment of the regiment at Yaroslavl his cossacks had been nicknamed "Mamay" boys" instead of "Mamonov’s boys", and due to rioting an inquiry had been opened at Serpukhov); clashes with the Austrian allies and the local population occurred; a German village was burned down.
 On 27 August/8 September 1814 the Mamonov regiment was dispersed, he himself transferred to be the commander of the First Cavalry Corps under general F.P.
 Uvarov.
 After the cessation of hostilities he was with the commander of the Second Mounted Jäger Division.
 On 2/14 March 1816 he applied for discharge after a conflict with Tsar Alexander I, to whom he wrote a critical letter on the circumstances of his regiment's dissolution (officially he sought discharge for health reasons).